bdrdavies/mono-cbp/docs/api_reference.md

 Mask eclipses in a single light curve file.
 Loads light curve data (time, flux, flux_err) and optionally phase.
 If phase is not provided, it is calculated from the catalogue ephemeris.
 Computes eclipse masks for primary and secondary eclipses and saves the results with an appended eclipse_mask column.

 **Input file format:**
-- **.npz**: Must contain 'time', 'flux', 'flux_err' keys.
+- **.npz**: Must have columns for 'time', 'flux', 'flux_err'.
 Optionally 'phase' and 'eclipse_mask'.
-- **.txt**: Must have columns for time, flux, flux_err (and optionally phase, eclipse_mask).
-Phase can be calculated from ephemeris if not provided.
+- **.txt**: Must have columns for 'time', 'flux', 'flux_err'.
+Optionally 'phase' and 'eclipse_mask'.

+In both cases, 'phase' and 'eclipse_mask' can be calculated from the input catalogue.

 **Parameters:**
 - `file` (str): Name of file to process (including file extension).
 Filename should be in format 'TIC_<TICID>_<sector>.<ext>'